 2. All drivers are responsible to ensure that all passengers under 16 follow the rules.

-How can You Ensure Your Child is Properly Buckled Into Their Car Seat?
+How Can You Ensure Your Child is Properly Buckled Into Their Car Seat?

 Now that you know the specific requirements for car seats in North Carolina, it’s time to learn how to properly buckle your child in.
 The best way to ensure a proper fit is to consult your car seat’s user manual.
 Every seat is different, so it’s important to read the instructions carefully and follow them step-by-step.